'1619 Project' founder loses UNC tenure offer amid criticism: report

 He quoted historian Sean Wilentz in arguing: "To teach children that the American Revolution was fought in part to secure slavery would be giving a fundamental misunderstanding not only of what the American Revolution was all about but what America stood for and has stood for since the Founding."

-The Center's Hannah Watkins similarly panned Hannah-Jones' appointment as an example of failed university governance.
+The Center's Shannon Watkins similarly panned Hannah-Jones' appointment as an example of failed university governance.

 Yet, Hannah-Jones' project has won a Pulitzer Prize and the author has received numerous awards.